Riquinho93/Ads-Optmization-Reinforcement/README.md

 and apply the concepts to an ad optimization database I found on Kaggle.

-The main subject for using the UCB which focuses on two concepts: exploration and explotation.
+The main subject for using the UCB which focuses on two concepts: exploration and exploitation.

 - exploration: gives equal chances of choice for all actions, regardless of their average reward.
 Even stocks with the lowest average rewards chosen will be chosen.

-- explotation: is a technique that will always be looking to repeat the action that has already presented the best result, being the one with the greatest reward, remembering that we don't know which action gives the highest average reward of all possible.
+- exploitation: is a technique that will always be looking to repeat the action that has already presented the best result, being the one with the greatest reward, remembering that we don't know which action gives the highest average reward of all possible.